sidharthkumargth/UserConnection/README.md

 HOW TO USE

-First of all i will tell you now need to use AsyncTask for this, it will save your time, code and effort to connect to any web services or url.
+First of all i will tell you no need to use AsyncTask for this, it will save your time, code and effort to connect to any web services or url.

 UserConnection uc=new UserConnection(int);